 Active Users: This is the primary metric in GA4 and indicates the number of distinct users who have visited your website and have an 'engaged' session.
 It is also when analytics collects parameters such as first_visit event or engagement_time_msec.

-You need to be careful here, both UA and GA4 use the term ‘User’, but how the data has been calculated is different.
+Be cautious here; both UA and GA4 employ the term ‘User’, but the calculation of data differs.
 In UA, it uses ‘Total Users’ whereas GA4 is using ‘Active Users’.

-Under the UA tool, Sessions are defined by a ‘period of time that a user is engaged on your site’, once inactivity passes 30 minutes the session would time out.
+The UA tool defines Sessions as a ‘period of time that a user is engaged on your site’.
+Once inactivity exceeds 30 minutes, the session times out.
 It also timed out at midnight.
 With GA4, a session would end after 30 minutes of inactivity but no longer end at midnight.
 This means that if you were to draw a comparison between UA reporting and GA4 reporting, you would likely see a discrepancy.
 In turn, if you run an internal monthly report for analytics, you will likely see a change in your ‘sessions’.

 Overall, GA4 provides modern and powerful analytics and it allows for more accurate and granular data collection, greater insights through AI and improved reporting options, making it more useful in our marketing efforts.